pyroll-project/pyroll-core/paper.md

 Aside from these models, there is a huge amount of research focusing on the usage of Finite-Element-Method (FEM) based models for groove rolling and groove pass design.
 The finite element theory is actively developed since the 1980s for use in groove rolling [@Shivpuri1992; @Macura1996; @Yanagimoto2000; @Liu2002; @Glowacki2005; @Kim2005; @Bontcheva2005; @Vallellano2008; @Bernhardt2013; @Takashima2014].
 It provides a general approach for complex problems in two or three dimensions and offers simulation results of high accuracy and depth.
-The main disadvantage is the high computational effort in solving the equation systems, increasing rapidly with the non-linearity of the model equations and the resolution of the solution space.
+The main disadvantage is the high computational effort in solving the equation systems, increasing rapidly with the non-linearity of the model equations and the resolution of the solution space, typically in the range from hours to days.
-Therefore, this method has grown along with the development of high-performance computer systems in the past decades.
-The usage of FEM increases the achievable modelling depth immensely at the expense of high calculation times.
-However, none of the authors cited provides the source code of the simulation programs used or the corresponding build files for the used commercial FEM toolkits.
-This circumstance makes it difficult for other authors to compare their own results with results from the literature, as they are unable to reproduce the results without extensive effort.
+Analytical and empirical models, however, do not provide that high accuracy and depth, but are usually computable within fractions of seconds.
+So they are suitable for interactive design with quick feedback loops and numerical applications, which require large count of evaluations, such as optimization routines.

 **(Comment): This statement seems a bit misleading; for example, many open-source finite element (or similar) codes are capable of metal forming simulation, i.e. contact with large plastic strains, e.g. [CalculiX](https://calculix.discourse.group/t/contact-convergence-in-metal-forming-simulation/1357), [FEBio](https://febio.org/knowledgebase/case-studies/structural-mechanics/reactive-plasticity-benchmark-problem/), [deal.II](https://www.dealii.org/current/doxygen/deal.II/step_42.html), my own [solids4foam](https://www.solids4foam.com/tutorials/more-tutorials/solid-mechanics/elastoplasticity/cooksMembrane.html) OpenFOAM toolbox ([paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.5345)).** In the field of metal forming simulation in general, the authors of this software know only of very few authors providing their source code, namely @Alexander1972 and @Pawelski2000.
 The field of groove rolling simulation is, according to the authors' experience, characterized by the usage of handcrafted, specialized, not reusable software tools or by the usage of large commercial packages.